saradindusengupta/C-in-Linux/README.md

 then save and close the file
 return to terminal and type this
 "cc c.c -o gcc"
-# "gcc" being the file name that you may want to put.
-You can change the name upon your convenience
+/*"gcc" being the file name that you may want to put.
+You can change the name upon your convenience*/ "./gcc" and Voila
-"./gcc"
-and Voila